Over 20 years of stone experience

 1. Clean the patio thoroughly

-2. Allow it to dry completely
+2. Allow the paving to dry completely

 4. Apply evenly with a sprayer or roller